 Ronald Reagan UCLA Medical Center (RRUCLA), along with UCLA Mattel Children’s Hospital, is an academic, 466-bed hospital situated on the campus of the University of California Los Angeles in Westwood.
 It is recognized as a Level 1 Trauma Center and a Level 4 Neonatal Intensive Care Unit.
 RRUCLA nurses provide safe, innovative and compassionate healthcare for Southern California residents as well as patients from around the world.
 Since 2005, RRUCLA nursing has been recognized with Magnet® designation for its commitment to excellence in professional nursing practices and quality patient care.

 Our nurses provide relationship-based care for 48,786 Emergency Department encounters, 22,627 adult in-patients, 3,028 pediatric in-patients and 641 transplant patients.
 US News & World Report rated our hospital Number One in Southern California, and Number Seven in the United States.
-Read more about our numerous awards and recognitions in our 2018 Nursing Annual Report.

 During the last year, our hospital has made significant strides in several key performance areas and has gained recognition from several external organizations for our achievements.
 During 2017, we experienced a dramatic decrease in central line bloodstream infections, improved sepsis bundle compliance and improved HCAHPS scores in the discharge domain.

 UCLA Medical Center, Santa Monica (SMUCLA) is a 265-bed, acute-care hospital dedicated to providing exceptional patient-centered care through a vast number of programs and services.
 The nursing staff is committed to providing patients with compassionate, relationship-based care.
 In June of 2016, SMUCLA achieved Magnet® designation, a prestigious award recognizing nursing excellence and quality patient care.